flintlib/arb/doc/source/arb.rst

     To avoid potential infinite recursion, we explicitly call the Euler product implementation of the zeta function.
-    We therefore assume that the precision is small enough and `n` large enough for the Euler product to converge rapidly (otherwise this function will effectively hang).
+    This method will only give high accuracy if the precision is small enough compared to `n` for the Euler product to converge rapidly.

 .. function:: void arb_bernoulli_poly_ui(arb_t res, ulong n, const arb_t x, slong prec)